OctopusDeploy/People/Engineering-Management/L5-Senior-Engineering-Manager.md

 ## :triangular_flag_on_post: Leadership
 > I am able to independently identify and tackle projects that solve open-ended, ambiguous problems that are often beyond the scope of my immediate team.

-- I am effective at influencing outcomes across multiple teams and with cross-functional partners, often requiring conflict resolution and managing ambiguity.
+- I am effective at influencing outcomes across multiple teams and with cross-functional partners.
+This often requires me to manage ambiguity, make difficult tradeoffs, and encourage healthy conflict.
 - I identify ways that my team can work more effectively with other teams in the company and create lasting change
 - I drive impactful outcomes in the face of significant organizational and technical ambiguity and change.
 - I effectively manage outwards and upwards